chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

 ### Programatically open the popout window

-You can open thje popout window programatically with the `popoutChatWindow()` method.
+You can open the popout window programatically with the `popoutChatWindow()` method.

 To initiate this, call the method like below.